 Derivatives make future cash flows more predictable.
 They allow companies to forecast their earnings more accurately.
 That predictability boosts stock prices.
 Businesses then need less cash on hand to cover emergencies.
 They can reinvest more into their business.

-Just 4 percent of the world's derivatives are traded on exchanges.
+A small percentage of the world's derivatives are traded on exchanges.
 These public exchanges set standardized contract terms.
 They specify the premiums or discounts on the contract price.
 This standardization improves the liquidity of derivatives.
 It makes them more or less exchangeable, thus making them more useful for hedging.

 Stock options are traded on the NASDAQ or the Chicago Board Options Exchange.
 Futures contracts are traded on the Intercontinental Exchange.
-It acquired the New York Board of Trade in 2008.
+It acquired the New York Board of Trade in 2007.
 It focuses on financial contracts, especially on currency, and agricultural contracts, principally dealing with coffee and cotton.
-The Commodities Futures Trading Commission or the Securities and Exchange Commission regulates these exchanges.
+The Commodity Futures Trading Commission or the Securities and Exchange Commission regulates these exchanges.
 Trading Organizations, Clearing Organizations, and SEC Self-Regulating Organizations have a list of exchanges.